mrakgr/Trading-Journal/journal_2025.md

 I know its a probabilistic game, but I never thought that this could happen.
 It's like going long the tech stocks in 1999 after a market panic, and inexplicably having something else go up instead.

 You cannot blame me for wanting to stay out of the market given this experience.
 What a failure.

+4:35pm.
+Damn, these winter prep chores are exhausting.

+At any rate, I am done with the *other* SemiAnalysis articles.
+I am going to focus fully on learing Cutlass and its Cute backend from here on out.

+I had issues last time I did that, but I did put in some time during the Tao Ceti job, and made some initial progress in understanding it.
+The most important thing I discovered was how to compile the project properly, the talks by the Cutlass authors and the fact that Cute has a tutorial series on it.
+The latter will be the focus of my studies.